sanny32/OpenModScan/README.md

 - Astra Linux 1.7
 - RedOS 8

-# Install
+# Install from binary distributions

-Installing OpenModScan from binary distributions.
+Below are the methods for installing the OpenModScan for different OS

 ## Microsoft Windows
 Run the installer: